 - Changing the destination: If you would like to change to another holiday destination prior to departure your travel expert will advise what is possible.
 We will not charge you an administration fee, however, you may be required to pay additional costs.
 Likewise, a refund may be due if the cost of your new holiday costs less than your original holiday.

 Important note: You will need to update your travel insurer regarding any change to your travel dates and or destination.

-- Transferring your booking to someone else: You can transfer your existing booking to another person suggested by you (subject to agreement by our suppliers), by giving us notice in writing at least 7 days before departure.
+- Transferring your booking to someone else: You can transfer your existing booking to another person suggested by you (subject to agreement by our suppliers), by giving us notice in writing as soon as possible prior to departure.
 The replacement traveller must satisfy and fulfil any conditions that apply to the holiday, and all costs of the original booking, and both you and the new traveller are responsible for paying all costs we incur before the transfer can be made by us.
 We will not charge an administration fee but we will need to pass on any costs which our suppliers impose

 How will I know if my travel plans are going to be affected?

 We continue to monitor the World Health Organisation, Public Health England, Foreign, Commonwealth & Development Office and ABTA guidance on a daily basis for all of the destinations that we visit, and we will contact our customers in departure date order if the government advice is against travel and as a consequence requires alterations to their holiday.